Francois-v3/CDNBoxd/README.md

 *  /cdn/whoami: return an 204 (no content), whith external IP in X-IP header (used to determine which node we are).

 ### global (with authentcation)
+*  /cdn/status: reports metrics to be use by monitoring.
+For example, Metricbeat with http module.
 *  /cdn/cdnboxStates: dumps memory of cdnbox in JSON format (debuging).
 *  /cdn/api/states: returns a JSON with metrics and state of cdnbox.
 *  /cdn/cdnboxes: returns a HTML with metrics and state of cdnbox.